julian-molina/Documentation/_includes/data_mine/dataset-definition.md

 * ```filePath``` sets the path on which files are stored; the proper name of the data mine, the bot and the product need to be entered.

 * ```fileName``` sets the name of the files that constitute the dataset.

+* ```timeFrames``` sets the name and path of the file indicating which time frames shall be filtered when the users sets a time frames filter.

 <!--------------------------------------------- CONFIGURING ends -->